zachdrummond/password-generator/README.md

 * [Credits](#Credits)

 ## Description
-This is a app that generates a random password between 8 and 128 characters using lowercase and uppercase letters, numbers, and special characters.
+This is an app that generates a random password between 8 and 128 characters using lowercase and uppercase letters, numbers, and special characters.
 As technology advances, and hackers become more skilled, there is a greater need for more secure passwords.
 This app allows the user to customize their own password based on length and character preference.

 This app was designed using mainly JavaScript.